 By: Joel Luedke

 Soft tissue work can be really beneficial in both the prevention and recovery of injury.
 Could it also be helpful in increasing performance in both vertical and horizontal power?
-This Study Spotlight takes a look a couple different versions of soft tissue work and exactly how it
+This Study Spotlight takes a look at a couple of different versions of soft tissue work and exactly how it

 corresponds to power output.